Chris-Slade/CS1538-Team-Project/Report/report.md

 servers should be spending doing tasks not directly related to interacting with customers.

+Having three bartenders on staff results in them being idle upwards of 92% of the time; having two results in around 90% idle time; having one results in about 79% idle time.
+The café likely does not need more than one bartender.

-Either way, the large amount of idle time enjoyed by servers and bartenders indicates that the café should focus on increasing the customer arrival rate, perhaps by putting out advertisements.
+The large amount of idle time enjoyed by servers and bartenders indicates that the café should focus on increasing the customer arrival rate, perhaps by putting out advertisements.